 If you’ve ever wondered so as to whether marijuana seeds are even edible, to begin with – yes, they are – and you don’t have to worry about going on a trip.
 In fact, Canada has already legalised shelled hemp seeds which can be added to food.
 They taste somewhat oily, and many have described them as tasting like sunflower seeds.

 So, we’ve established one thing early on: there’s no high to be found by eating marijuana seeds because that’s what they are: plain ol’ seeds.
-As you may or may not know, cannabis seeds do not contain any of chemical compounds that get you high, so we can put that topic to rest.
+As you may or may not know, cannabis seeds do not contain any chemical compounds that get you high, so we can put that one to rest.

 However, it pays to know why so many love consuming raw cannabis seeds – there are actually a plethora of health benefits to be had.

 Why Would Anyone Eat Marijuana Seeds if They Don’t Get You High?

 Besides being an excellent protein source, cannabis seeds can help you manage weight problems and round off your diet with essential nutrients, including certain vitamins and omega-fatty acids.

 Not known by many cannabis lovers is the fact that the seed contains up to 20 different types of amino acids (building blocks of protein), 9 of which are essential ones.